dotnet/docs-maui/docs/mac-catalyst/deployment/publish-outside-app-store.md

 The signed and notarized *.pkg* can be safely distributed outside the Mac App Store at a location of your choosing, such as a web server.

-For information about safely opening apps on a Mac, see [Safely open apps on your Mac](https://support.apple.com/HT202491) on support.apple.com.
+For information about safely opening apps on a Mac, see [Open apps safely on your Mac](https://support.apple.com/HT202491) on support.apple.com.

 ## See also